 SPAN 309.
-Foreign Study/Travel/Internship/Language Missions Experience, 1-6 hours, Offered as needed

-Cultural and linguistic enrichment through travel/study/internships/missions immersion programs.
+Foreign Study/Travel/Internship/Language Missions Experience, 1-6 hours, Offered as needed travel/study/internships/missions immersion programs.
 For those that do not offer credit in themselves (i.e. offer no credit through any accredited institution), this course must be approved and a syllabus prepared before the experience.
 For those courses that are offered with credit through an accredited institution, only the permission of the department chair is required.
 This course counts toward majors and minors but not towards the liberal arts requirement.